-- 1) It shall be permitted for a library to lend copyright works incorporated in tangible media, or materials protected by related rights, to a user, or to another library. - 2) It shall be permitted for a library to provide temporary access to copyright works in digital or other intangible media, to which it has lawful access, to a user, or to another library, for consumptive use. - 3) Any Contracting Party which at the time of ratification or accession expressly provides for libraries a remunerated limitation or exception to a public lending right of authors may keep such provisions, provided that notification is deposited with the Director General of WIPO at the time of ratification or accession to the Treaty.
+- 1) It shall be permitted for a library or archive to lend copyright works incorporated in tangible media, or materials protected by related rights, to a user, or to another library. - 2) It shall be permitted for a library or archive to provide temporary access to copyright works in digital or other intangible media, to which it has

+3) Any Contracting Party which at the time of ratification or accession expressly provides for libraries a remunerated limitation or exception to a public lending right of authors may keep such provisions, provided that notification is deposited with the Director General of WIPO at the time of ratification or accession to the Treaty.
 The Contracting Party may withdraw the notification at any time.

-This Article introduces a right for libraries to lend copyright works incorporated in tangible media, and to provide temporary access to intangible digital copyright works, for consumptive use.
+This Article introduces a right for libraries and archives to lend copyright works incorporated in tangible media, and to provide temporary access to intangible digital copyright works, for consumptive use.
 By temporary access is meant time-limited access as a form of distribution.
 By consumptive use is meant access that allows viewing, reading, listening, or perceiving in any other manner.